rescala-lang/REScala/Documentation/DocumentationProject/src/main/tut/manual.md

 The `fold` function creates a signal by folding events with a given function.
 Initially the signal holds the `init` value.
-Every time a new event arrives, the function `f` is applied to the previous previous value of the signal and to the value associated to the event.
+Every time a new event arrives, the function `f` is applied to the previous value of the signal and to the value associated to the event.
 The result is the new value of the signal.

 `fold[T,A](e: Event[T], init: A)(f :(A,T)=>A): Signal[A]`